Register an Account

 An account is required that will authorize Certbot to request certificate enrollment Certificate enrollment refers to the process by which a user requests a digital certificate.
 The user must submit the request to a certificate authority (CA). through Keyfactor ACME.
-Keyfactor ACME in turn will be authorized to request enrollment through Keyfactor Command based on the configuration selected in the Keyfactor ACME configuration (see The Configure Command).
+Keyfactor ACME in turn will be authorized to request enrollment through Keyfactor Command based on the settings selected in the Keyfactor ACME configuration.
+(For Windows installs, see The Configure Command for container installs, see Helm Chart Customization.)

 To acquire an account, the user’s external account binding (EAB) values are passed through during the account request to establish trust for the account being created.
-The Keyfactor ACME server stores the new account JSON web key (jwk) with key id (kid) separately so it can verify subsequent request signatures.
-The external account binding blob submitted to the new account Keyfactor ACME API An API is a set of functions to allow creation of applications.
+The Keyfactor ACME server stores the new account JSON Web Key (JWK) with key id (kid) separately so it can verify subsequent request signatures.
+The EAB blob submitted to the new account Keyfactor ACME API An API is a set of functions to allow creation of applications.
 Keyfactor offers the Keyfactor API, which allows third-party software to integrate with the advanced certificate enrollment and management features of Keyfactor Command. endpoint

 An endpoint is a URL that enables the API to gain access to resources on a server. is returned in the request.

 Certbot has multiple parameters to specify differing options.
-The basic parameter A parameter or argument is a value that is passed into a function in an application. values you will need to add a certbot account for the Keyfactor ACME server are shown in Table 22: Recommended Certbot Parameters.
+The basic parameter A parameter or argument is a value that is passed into a function in an application. values you will need to add a Certbot account for the Keyfactor ACME server are shown in Table 40: Recommended Certbot Parameters.

 Parameter | Description |